 In my haul I got Visconti Purple, Diamine Red Dragon, a Jinhao 1200 (for the Red Dragon), Diamine Grape, a Hero 3019 and a new converter for my Parker Sonnet (I don’t like the push ones, but the piston Deluxe converters) and J Herbin Rose Cyclamen.
 I may have got more, but that’s all of the pen related stuff I got.

 I bought Rose Cyclamen purely because I saw it and I wanted to add up my total to £20 so that I could use all the money.
-I was split between this and Rose Tendresse, but opted for the former because it was more………
+I was split between this and Rose Tendresse, but it was Rose Cyclamen that appealed to me because it popped off the page, while Rose Tendresse seemed to be a little flat and boring.

 The ink came and I inked up the Hero 3019 immediately with Rose Cyclamen.
 I laid it to the page and I was amazed by this colour.
 A deep, rich, saturated and vibrant pink.
 It, in my opinion, has the perfect balance between brightness and readability.
-I mentioned in my review about Diamine Eclipse (first time I’ve embedded a link..
-How fancy) that I have a system whereby I rate inks based on whether they’re professional, fun or fun-professional.
+I have a system whereby I rate inks based on whether they’re professional, fun or fun-professional.
 This is a difficult ink to classify.
-Due to its saturation and readability, I almost want to class it as fun-professional, but at the end of the day it’s a pink ink.
+Due to its saturation and readability, I almost want to class it as fun-professional, but the end of the day it’s a pink ink.
 So I’ll leave you to decide.
 Here’s a writing sample on a Rhodia Dotpad to help you with said decision:

 Just look at that.
 How can you not fall in love with this ink?
 For J Herbin, I also find that it is actually quite wet.
 The feathering on the flex sample is purely a result of poor penmanship..
 I really need to work on that.
 I think the cotton bud highlights just how astonishingly beautiful this ink is: